Glassic Embroidered Hats

 Send me an email to GlassicAnnex@aol.com

-Put "HATS" in the subject line
+Put "PATCHES" in the subject line

-2) Pay for your hats or patches.
+2) Pay for your patches.

 Send check or money order to: